ThongLai/Credit-Card-Transaction-Fraud-Detection-Using-Explainable-AI/README.md

 - **Synthetic Data Generation**: To generate synthetic credit card transaction data, including fraudulent transactions, refer to the [Sparkov Data Generation repository](https://github.com/namebrandon/Sparkov_Data_Generation).
 - **Combined Dataset**: The combined dataset from Sparkov Data Generation, converted into a standard format, can be accessed [here on Kaggle](https://www.kaggle.com/datasets/kartik2112/fraud-detection).

-This repository is a valuable resource for researchers and practitioners interested in the intersection of fraud detection and explainable AI, providing a foundation for further exploration and development in this critical area of financial security.
+This repository is a valuable resource for researchers and practitioners interested in the intersection of fraud detection and explainable AI , providing a foundation for further exploration and development in this critical area of financial security.

-This repository provides a comprehensive resource for researchers and practitioners focused on leveraging explainable AI to improve the transparency and performance of deep learning models in credit card fraud detection.
+[^ukfinance2022]: UK Finance.
+(2022). *Annual Fraud Report 2022*. https://www.ukfinance.org.uk/policy-and-guidance/reports-and-publications/annual-fraud-report-2022